lwsjs/local-web-server/README.md

 }
 ```

+#### Multiple Potential Responses

-To specify **multiple potential responses**, set an array of mock definitions to the `responses` property.
+To specify multiple potential responses, set an array of mock definitions to the `responses` property.
 The first response with a matching request query will be sent.
 In this example, the client will get one of two responses depending on the request method:

 ```json
 {